The Fredericksburg Animal Shelter's mission is to serve as an active animal control resource in the City of Fredericksburg by:

 Promoting spaying and neutering of dogs and cats.

 Helping prevent cruelty to animals.

-The Animal Shelter is run and funded by the City of Fredericksburg under the jurisdiction of the Fredericksburg Police Department.
-The functions of animal control and the shelter are to enforce the City’s animal control laws, and take in lost, stray, and owner surrendered dogs and cats.
-We are a minimum kill shelter.
-Dogs and cats that are brought in as strays have to be kept for a minimum of 4 days; if unclaimed, they then become the property of the City of Fredericksburg.
-After the 4 days, the animals are evaluated and then put up for adoption.
-At this time, the cats are socialized and the dogs are started on an obedience program as time allows.
-Adopted dogs and cats have a small adoption fee that includes spaying/neutering, a rabies shot, and microchip.
+The Animal Shelter in Fredericksburg is responsible for enforcing animal control laws and taking in lost, stray, and owner-surrendered dogs and cats.
+It is run and funded by the City of Fredericksburg under the jurisdiction of the Fredericksburg Police Department.
+Our shelter is committed to being a minimum-kill shelter.
+Stray dogs and cats must be kept for at least 4 days, after which, if unclaimed, they become the property of the City of Fredericksburg.
+Once 4 days have passed, the animals are evaluated and put up for adoption.
+During this time, we work towards socializing cats and starting dogs on an obedience program as time allows.

-Fredericksburg has an existing and growing problem with stray and feral cats.
-We are working hard to get this problem under control, but need your help as a responsible pet owner.
-We need the citizens of Fredericksburg to start spaying and neutering their cats and dogs to help control this over population!
+Fredericksburg is currently facing a growing problem with stray and feral cats.
+We are working hard to control this overpopulation, but we need your help as responsible pet owners.
+Please spay and neuter your cats and dogs to prevent the problem from getting worse.

 If you're interested in finding missing animals or adopting one, you can visit our Facebook page.